Kamil732/Multi-types-quiz-app/README.md

 # Quizzer-DRF
-Quizzer is a web application by which you can create and solve quizzes
+Quizzer is a web application where you can create and solve quizzes

 ## Requirements
 * Python 3.8